-Scott Elliott is the education reform reporter for the Indianapolis Star where he writes about national, state and local education issues with a focus on urban school reform, school choice and standardized testing.
-Previously, he wrote primarily about education as a member of the editorial board of the Dayton (Ohio) Daily News after serving as that paper's education reporter for a decade.
+Scott Elliott is the bureau chief for Chalkbeat Indiana, a nonprofit news organization created by journalists who believe that an independent local press is vital to ensuring that education improves.
+He previously served as the education reform reporter for the Indianapolis Star.
+Prior to that, he wrote primarily about education as a member of the editorial board of the Dayton (Ohio) Daily News after serving as that paper's education reporter for a decade.
 Elliott and his colleague, Mark Fisher, won the 2005 National Headliner Award for education reporting for a series of stories about testing and No Child Left Behind.
-Elliott also is the author of Public Schools, Private Markets: A Reporter's Guide to Covering Privatization in Education, published in 2005 by the Education Writers Association.

 Scott Jaschik is the editor and co-founder of Inside Higher Ed.
 He co-leads the editorial operations, overseeing news content, opinion pieces, resources and interactive features.
 Jaschik has published articles on colleges in The New York Times, the Boston Globe, the Washington Post and Salon.
 From 1999 to 2003, Jaschik was the editor of the Chronicle of Higher Education.
 He is a graduate of Cornell University.

-Cornelia Grumman recently stepped down as Executive Director of the First Five Years Fund, where for more than four years she led its federal advocacy and national communication efforts to secure greater public investment in high quality early childhood education programs, beginning at birth.
+Cornelia Grumman is the director of policy and strategic communications at the University of Chicago Urban Education Institute (UEI), where she spearheads national outreach to policymakers and educators who can put UEI’s innovative findings into action.
+She previously served as Executive Director of the First Five Years Fund, where for more than four years she led its federal advocacy and national communication efforts to secure greater public investment in high quality early childhood education programs, beginning at birth.
 Prior to the First Five Years Fund start-up, She was previously a member of the Chicago Tribune editorial board, where she won many awards, including the 2003 Pulitzer Prize for a series of editorials that led to reforms of Illinois’ criminal justice system, a 2001 Studs Terkel Award for coverage of disadvantaged communities, and 2006, 2005 and 2001 Casey Medals for Meritorious Journalism for her coverage of children and families.
 Grumman joined the Chicago Tribune in 1994 as a general assignment reporter.
 She also worked at the News & Observer in Raleigh, N.C. and the Daily Southtown in Chicago, and as a stringer in The Washington Post’s Beijing bureau.
 She has a master’s degree in public policy from the Kennedy School of Government at Harvard University and a bachelor’s degree in public policy from Duke University.
 She lives in Chicago with her husband and two young children, where she does occasional consulting projects between making peanut butter and jelly sandwiches.